pranav89624/TinDog-Project/README.md

 <br><br>
 Features:
 <pre>
-  > Responsive Design: Ensures a seamless experience across all devices with the help of <br>    Bootstrap's responsive grid system.
+  > Responsive Design:
+      Ensures a seamless experience across all devices with the help of <br>    Bootstrap's responsive grid system.<br>
-  > Modern UI: A clean, contemporary interface that is easy to navigate and visually appealing.
+  > Modern UI:
+      A clean, contemporary interface that is easy to navigate and visually appealing.<br>
-  > Interactive Elements: Utilize Bootstrap's components to create a dynamic and engaging user experience.
+  > Interactive Elements:
+      Utilize Bootstrap's components to create a dynamic and engaging user experience.<br>
 </pre>
 <br><br>
 Usage :